bhushangoel/bhushangoel.github.io/_posts/js/2021-05-14-var-let-const.md

 To answer this question, we need to look at the following aspects for all 3 of them --

-- scope
+- Scope: Scope is mainly of two types — function scope and block scope.
-- How to use?
+- Behaviour: Redeclaration and Updation
-- Hoisting
+- Hoisting: It is a concept which allow you to use the variable early and declare it at a later stage.

 ## `var`